Tara Fox Counsellor/Psychotherapist/Adoptions Counsellor/Young People

 Familiy and friends are often not the best people to talk to about our concerns because they are too close to us to be able to help.
 I offer a safe and confidential place for you to talk about sensitive and often painful issues.
-I will help you to make sense of complex feelings and to move to a better understanding of your life so that you may begin to plan any changes needed for you to feel more in control and balanced.
+I will help you to make sense of mixed feelings and to move to a more compassionate view of your life so that you may begin to plan any changes needed for you to feel more in control and balanced.
 Your safety is important to me and if there is a risk of harm to yourself or someone else I will not be able to keep this to myself and would need to discuss with you the best ways of getting further help for example referring you to the doctor or other specialist service.

 I work at Rooms 1900 in Calverley (www.rooms1900.com) where I can offer a non-threatening and confidential environment.
 There is plenty of parking outside of the practice and no signage to indicate counselling takes place there.